Glossary of Terms

 Community Property: A method of dividing up martial property between two parties, which is usually based on 50/50 division.
 Courts usually only recognize property that was bought together during a marriage by one or both parties under the community property sector.
 The following states use the community property method of property division: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
 Alaska has adopted a community property system, but the couple must apply for it to be considered under the community property circumstances.

-Conservatorship: A legal concept where the courts appoints an individual to take off a deceased person’s financial and personal affairs.
-The conservator’s duties are to oversee the proceedings of death, finances, properties, etc.
+Conservatorship: A legal concept where the courts appoints an individual to take over an incapacitated person’s financial affairs.

 Condonation: The act of forgiving one’s spouse for an act of wrongdoing against them that would constitute means for divorce.
 This is often used in defense for divorce cases or settlements.